shofiq301/shofiq301/README.md

 ## Hi there, I'm Md Shofiulla :handshake:
 I'm a Mobile app developer with Java, Kotlin, and Swift programming language.
 I spend most of the time mastering new things and contributing to my community.

-- 🔭 I’m currently working on [Mobile app developer]
+- 🔭 I’m currently working as an [Mobile app developer]
 - :man_student: I’m currently learning the Japanese Language and Corporate culture in [B-JET](https://bjet.org)
 - 👯 I’m looking to collaborate on other developer
 - :man_student: I’m looking for help with other passionate developer